george-labs/george-backend-hiring/docs/README.md

 In the Remote-Pair-Programming Sessions you need to share your screen so that we can follow your progress.
 In case you have a dual monitor setup, please make sure that you also share your browser window.
 Of course, you can use the web to research in case you need to look up something.
+You are also allowed to use AI powered tools (e.g. ChatGPT, IntelliJ AI Assistant) as an extension to refine your *own* solution.
 In general, it should feel as if you would have a regular day at work.

 ### Exercise: Word Count Kata